-- Individuals who are feeling sick or have any new or worsening symptoms of illness, including those not listed in the screening tool, should stay home until their symptoms are improving for at least 24 hours (or 48 hours for nausea, vomiting, and/or diarrhea) and they do not have a fever. - If a student begins to experience symptoms of illness while attending school, they will be situated in the designated health room. - Parents/guardians or emergency contacts for the child will be required to immediately pick up the child. - Asymptomatic individuals with a positive test result do not need to isolate unless symptoms develop. - Only those who are immunocompromised are required to isolate for 10 days.
-As an additional precaution, for a total of 10 days after any self-isolation period (COVID-19 symptoms or positive test result) individuals and their household contacts should continue to wear a well fitted mask in all public settings including schools and avoid non-essential activities where mask removal is necessary.
+- Individuals who are feeling sick or have any new or worsening symptoms of illness, including those not listed in the screening tool, should stay home until their symptoms are improving for at least 24 hours (or 48 hours for nausea, vomiting, and/or diarrhea) and they do not have a fever. - If a student begins to experience symptoms of illness while attending schoool, parents/guardians or emergency contacts for the child will be required to immediately pick up the child.